ravindrawijenayake/rgu_dialogue/README.md

 ## Visualisation & Confidence

 - The web interface visualises the dialogue as a flow diagram using Mermaid.js.
+- The Streamlit app uses the `streamlit-mermaid` package to always render the dialogue flow visually as a diagram.
 - Each utterance is shown with a confidence score or rationale for its classification.

 ## Project Structure